-1. (Domestic) Scientific Events referred to in paragraphs A1., A.2., A.3., A.4. and A.5, carried out with physical presence (f2f) and simultaneous webcast (hybrid events)
+1. (Domestic) Scientific Events referred to in paragraphs A1, A2, A3, A4 and A5 carried out with physical presence (f2f) of part of the speakers and participants (and not just the speakers) and simultaneous webcast (hybrid events).

 The HCO may arrange for the simultaneous online transmission of an event, irrespective of the event category (categories A.1. trough A.5 above).
 Once the event is completed, all or part of the program may be posted on the website of the host HCO, so as to enable more HCPs to attend the programme at their convenience (on demand).